Michael James (producer): Early life

-James was born to Elizabeth (née Powers) and Roy Marchesano and raised in Spain.
-James' father was first tenor in the famous Doo Wop group the Chaperones, which gave James his first exposure to music.
-As a young child, his parents divorced and James lived for three years (along with his mother) with the Diablo Motorcycle Club.
-At age eleven, James' family moved to California to get away from the Diablos, but soon thereafter James' mother became addicted to drugs, and the lack of parental support left him homeless several times during his adolescence.
-At age nineteen, James was signed to his first record deal with Ear Movie Records, a label owned by Ethan James, but his early career stalled when Michael turned down a major label deal to attend UCLA on a full scholarship.
-Still, James' first single, "She Said Yes," recorded for $15 in studio time, was released in 1983 as part of the first volume of the Radio Tokyo Tapes.
-In 1985 James formed the band Waves of Grain with Luke Lohnes from The Last.
-The group released the critically acclaimed album "The West Was Fun" before dissolving.
 After college, James turned his attention back to music, working as an engineer at Radio Tokyo Studios in the 1980s and becoming the studio's chief engineer by 1990.

 Mainstream success

 James got his first big break producing Too Much Joy's second album "Son of Sam I Am," the first release on Irving Azoff's newly formed Giant Records.
 The following year, James produced and engineered L7's second album, "Smell the Magic", released on the Sub Pop label.
 This led to a relationship with Sub Pop, for whom James would later produce and engineer Hole's second single, "Dicknail" and The Reverend Horton Heat's "Speed Demon."
 James' successful early production work led to a brief side career as head of A&R for Warner Music Discovery.